FotonTech/join/README.md

 We work on Silicon Valley challenging projects and we are also building Apps in da House

+We are looking for passionate developers who wants to build the future with us.
+We offer company shares and a competitive salary.

+## Culture (by our CEO)
+"I created Foton because i wanted to work on the nicest company in the world, so i take our culture very seriously.

+Besides shares and a good salary, i want to offer a great place to work with open source and side projects so once a month the developer takes a day to work on whatever he wants.

+I also motivate everyone to talk on conferences/meetups and see it an important path to become a better professional." -Jabur

 ## Fullstack Position(Remote or... remote :) )

 Every Foton developer is a Fullstack Developer.
 So you should be comfortable on both sides